Code-Institute-Submissions/Milestone_project_2-4/README.md

 ![Design](https://github.com/LongVN99/Milestone_project_2/blob/5db7ba711bccb45e634c892d1cb12841b3fd987e/assets/mockups/Desktop.png)

-## UX
+## User Experience (UX)
-To make the game simple for the user to understand.
-To give a full information necessaire to know how to play Memo-flag.
+To make the game simple for the user to understand and to give a full information necessaire to know how to play Memo-flag.

 - ### User stories